-Okinawa Autotech, the Gurugram-based electric two-wheeler manufacturer that is targeting sales of 1 lakh electric scooters this fiscal year, is ready to enter the electric motorcycle segment this year.
-Okinawa already has a line up of electric scooters, first of which was launched three years ago and the company has been launching models frequently having just displayed the Okinawa Cruiser at the Auto Expo that is slated for a launch in early 2021.
+The Gurugram-based electric two-wheeler manufacturer that is targeting sales of 1 lakh electric vehicles this fiscal year, is ready to enter the electric motorcycle segment.
+Okinawa already has a line up of electric scooters, first of which was launched three years ago and the company has been launching products frequently having just displayed the Okinawa Cruiser at the Auto Expo that is slated for a launch in early 2021.

-The Okinawa Oki100 has been under development for the past two years and was showcased as a concept bike at the Auto Expo 2018 (featured image).
-However there will be many changes in the production vehicle.
+The Okinawa Oki100 has been under development for two years and was showcased as a concept bike at the Auto Expo 2018 (featured image).
+However, there will be changes in the production vehicle:

 The Oki 100 is expected to have a power equivalent to a 125 cc motorbike and will compete with the Revolt RV400.
 The conceptual Oki100 is powered by a 72V 63Ah lithium-ion battery that can push the e-motorcycle to a maximum speed of 100 km/h and provide it a range of 150 km.
 The battery is swappable, comes with fast charging as standard and can be charged in two hours.
 Like its competitors, the Oki 100 will get an all-digital instrument cluster and most of the features can be accessed through a mobile app.

-The Oki 100 is expected to sport disc brakes both in front and rear with mono-channel ABS, LED headlamp and taillamp, and connected tech with the help of a dedicated SIM.
+The Oki 100 is expected to sport disc brakes at the front and rear with mono-channel ABS, LED headlamp and taillamp, and connected tech with the help of a dedicated SIM.

-The e-motorcycle will be manufactured at the company’s manufacturing plant at Rajasthan’s Teh.Tijara district, with most components sourced from China.
-To keep the kerb weight low, Okinawa will be using aluminium body parts.
-The expected price of the Oki100 is Rs.1 lakh ex-showroom, which will make it the most affordable e-motorcycle in the country.
+The e-motorcycle will be manufactured at the company’s plant in Rajasthan’s Teh.Tijara district.
+To keep the kerb weight low, the vehicle could be using aluminium parts.
+The expected price of the Oki100 is about Rs.1 lakh ex-showroom, which will make it the most affordable e-motorcycle in the country.